Commercial Photography and Digital Media

 About this course

-The BA (Hons) course emphasizes the creative use of photography and other lens based media across a wide range of subject areas and applications.
+The BA (Hons) course emphasises the creative use of photography and other lens based media across a wide range of subject areas and applications.
 The course encourages the exploration of contemporary practice and includes critical and contextual modules.
 Traditional techniques and practices are investigated alongside digital practice and output.

 This is a visual communication course structured to provide a route into employment in Photography, Creative Media and associated industries.
 Individual project briefs enable learners to achieve their full potential using technical and critical skills relevant to their specific pathways.
 The BA prepares learners for a career in the design industry, through the development of design skills, technical and professional expertise.